Monte9/trumporfalse/README.md

 ## How to play Trump Or False:

 How well do you know our Republican Party nominee?
-Test your knowledge through Trump or False, a game in which you earn points for correctly identifying whether or not Trump said certain things!
-You have five seconds to classify each quote as true or false, and the game ends if you get an answer wrong, or run out of time.
+Test your knowledge through Trump or False, a game in which you earn points for correctly identifying whether or not Trump said certain things.
+You have five seconds to classify whether Trump actually said the quote (true) or he didn't (false).
+The game ends if you get an answer wrong, or run out of time.
 Good luck!

 ## Video Walkthrough